Important council events that took place between 1851 and 1980.

 21 March

 3456th meeting of the Christchurch City Council takes place.
-Held to celebrate first 100 years of Local Government in the City
+Held to celebrate the first 100 years of Local Government in the City

 1962